simonotter/todo-serverless-reference-project/README.md

 The `client` folder contains a simple React web application that uses the API.

 The only file that you need to edit is the `config.ts` file in the `client` folder.
 This file configures the client application for the API endpoint and Auth0 configuration.

+The apiId should be the API Gateway as provided during the backend deployment via the serverless deployment above.

+The domain and clientId values should be obtained from your Auth0 application configuration.

 ```ts
 const apiId = '...'
 API Gateway id  // AWS API Gateway endpoint ID